fractalsproject/billion-scale-on-gemini-apu/README.md

 ```
 python create_dataset.py --dataset [sift-1B|bigann-1B|text2image-1B|msturing-1B|msspacev-1B|ssnpp-1B]
 ```
-To benchmark your algorithm, first create an algorithm configuration yaml in your teams directory called 'algos.yaml.'
-This file contains the index build parameters and query parameters that will get passed to your algorithm at run-time.
-Look at the example in './t3/...'.
+To benchmark your algorithm, first create an algorithm configuration yaml in your teams directory called *algos.yaml.*  This file contains the index build parameters and query parameters that will get passed to your algorithm at run-time.
+Please look at this example.

 Now you can benchmark your algorithm using the run.py script:
 ```